From A Wiki of Ice and Fire

 The Winds of Winter

-Arianne Martell has departed Sunspear on a mission from her father to discover the truth about the supposed Aegon Targaryen.
-On the castle battlements of Ghost Hill she asks Ser Daemon Sand could this truly be Prince Aegon?
-He replies,
+Arianne Martell has departed Sunspear on a mission from her father to discover the truth about Aegon Targaryen.
+On the castle battlements of Ghost Hill she asks Ser Daemon Sand if it could truly be Prince Aegon?
+Daemon does not believe it, stating

 Quotes by Aegon